HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: MedAtlas Knowledge Base

 \subsection{Multimodal Report Repository}

-Existing medical image-report repositories are limited in scale and diversity.
+Existing medical image-report repositories are limited in scale and diversity, typically being derived from the training splits of a few report generation datasets \cite{Sun2025, Xia2024, Xia2025}.
 To address this issue, we collect image-report pairs from a wide range of datasets.
 Specifically, the Radiology subset includes 1,104,313 pairs from 6 datasets; the Ophthalmology subset includes 111,991 pairs from 5 datasets; and the Pathology subset includes 1,514,058 pairs from 5 datasets.
 To ensure data quality, duplicate pairs are removed using the image perceptual hashing algorithm~\cite{Du2020}.
-More details are provided in Appendix~B.1.
+More details are provided in Appendix~\ref{app:medatlas}.
 For the retrieval method, we use images as queries and reports in the library as keys to retrieve the top-k reports, following \citet{Sun2025, Xia2024, Xia2025}.